Wanting to make friends upon arrival, but not sure where to start? Don’t worry, we’ve got your sorted!

 With expertise from the University of Newcastle’s International Engagement Manager, Lauren Miles, we discuss finding a connection to your roots and how to immerse yourself in the colourful culture of Newcastle, the University and beyond.

-The main reason finding your tribe, so-to-speak, is such an important part of your life as an international student is to ward off social isolation.
+The main reason finding your community is such an important part of your life as an international student is to ward off social isolation.
 I cannot emphasise enough how important it is to find connection while abroad.
 Family is irreplaceable; however, true friendship will help you navigate and enjoy your time in Australia.

 We international students find ourselves seeking a balance between comfort and immersion.
 On the one hand, it’s natural to seek familiarity amongst people from close to home.
 On the other, you probably also want to connect with this new, Australian culture.